bradgranath2/DeGoogYourself/README.md

 Google Maps is so reliable, in such a profound way, it has put its competitors out of business one by one.
 The fact that it is still free for the most part is mind-boggling.  *StreetView*.
 There is Apple maps, if you care for that flavor, but offline, in-dash navigation from the likes of TomTom and Garmin are completely gone.
 This cannot be blamed on COVID; the most recent head unit with an offline navigation function was a 2014 Sony SKU.

+(Yes there are little screens you can suction cup to your dash, but built in stuff has totally disappeared and been replaced with Android Auto and Apple CarPlay.

 Google Photos is peerless.
 I can browse my entire photo library on a phone I've just logged into without having to cache the entire library first.
 I dunno how they do it.
 Unbelievably local CDN's I imagine.
 No other solution I've tried has come close to Google Photo's ability to offer frictionless backup, and seamless galleries.
 Ditching this app has put, not a dent, but a near stop on my pocketcam photo output.
 I don't take pictures any more in the same way, because I know it will be difficult to back them up, browse them, and share them.

 In the secondary tier are GMail, Google Contacts, Google Calendar, Google Drive, YouTube, and Translate.